What does Matilda mean?

 Affiliated girl name: Madison.Kreatif forms: Matilna, Metilda, Motilda. [more]

 Matilda is a very popular first name for females (#707 out of 4276, Top 17%) but a unique last name for both adults and children.
 (2000 U.S. Census)

 Charted below is the baby name popularity of Matilda for girls.
 Matilda was first listed in 1880-1889 and reached its apex rank of #110 in the U.S. then, and is at #583 presently.
 (Top 1000 Birth Names Statistics, 2014)

 Below is a charted comparison of the popularity of the girl name Matilda and affiliated names.
 Madison (#9 the previous year), Mafalda, Mathilda, Mathilde, Matilde, Mattie (#958), Maud, Maude, Maudie, Tilda, Tilde, Tillie and Tilly are the popular varying forms of Matilda (#583 the previous year).
-Usage of these girl names was at its peak during 1880-1889 (usage of 0.5094%) and is now much less (usage 0.1036%, ▼79.7%), with forms like Mattie, Maude, Maudie, Tilda and Tillie becoming somewhat dated.
-Madison (#9) is the most contemporarily stylish name for newborns in this list.
+Usage of these relations of Matilda was at its peak during 1880-1889 (adoption of 0.51%) and is now much diminished (adoption 0.1%, ▼79.7%), with forms like Mattie, Maude, Maudie, Tilda and Tillie becoming somewhat dated.
+Madison is the most contemporarily stylish name for newborns in this list.
 (Top 1000 Birth Names Statistics, 2014)